Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Numerical Examples

-In Fig.~\ref{fig:locvbdel} the LO-CVB \eqref{eq:locvbdel}, minimized over $20\leq m \leq 32$ using both complete and partial sets of $E(m,w)$ from Tables~\ref{t:emwc}--\ref{t:emwp}, versus the BEC bound \eqref{eq:bec} and the normal approximation \eqref{eq:napp} are presented for $\delta\in\set{0.05,0.2,0.5,0.8}$.
-Also, the lower and upper bounds \cite{fertonani10novel} on the capacity of deletion channel are presented.
+In Fig.~\ref{fig:locvbdel}, the LO-CVB \eqref{eq:locvbdel}, minimized over $20\leq m \leq 32$ using both complete and partial sets of $\Ed(m,w)$ from Tables~\ref{t:emwc}--\ref{t:emwp}, versus the BEC bound \eqref{eq:bec} and the normal approximation \eqref{eq:napp} are presented for $\delta\in\set{0.05,0.2,0.5,0.8}$.
+Also, the lower and upper bounds \cite{fertonani10novel} on the capacity of the deletion channel are presented.
 One can see that in most cases, the LO-CVB is better than the BEC bound.
 Moreover, the LO-CVB becomes the MO-CVB for large $n$, and from Table~\ref{t:cvbs} it can be seen that the MO-CVB is almost independent of $n$, and the BEC bound grows with $n$ and converges to $1-\delta$, so for larger $n$ the LO-CVB behaves better than the BEC bound.
-The results of the LO-CVB are also compared to the lower \cite{fertonani10novel} and the upper \cite{rahmati15upper} bounds on the capacity of the deletion channel (see the horizontal lines).
+The results of the LO-CVB are also compared to the lower \cite{fertonani10novel} and upper \cite{rahmati15upper} bounds on the capacity of the deletion channel (see the horizontal lines).
 For lengths up to $200$ the LO-CVB is lower than the upper bound on the capacity.
 For small lengths, the LO-CVB sometimes is even lower than the \emph{lower} bound on the capacity.
 Note that the capacity does not serve as a lower or upper bound on the best achievable rate for any finite length and frame error probability.
-The optimal distribution for the normal approximation is obtain with the use of the Blahut-Arimoto Algorithm.
-The normal approximation (which is an approximation, not a bound) for the most cases results in a lower rate than the LO-CVB.
+The optimal distribution for the normal approximation is obtained using the Blahut-Arimoto Algorithm.
+The normal approximation for most cases results in a lower rate than the LO-CVB.
+Recall, however, that this is only an approximation.

+We optimized the bound over $m$ for fixed values of the total number of bits $N=m\cdot n$, allowing the resulting $mn$ to vary in a $\pm 15\%$ gap for each point.
+We observe a non-monotonic behavior of the code rates as a function of the block lengths.
+This is caused by the fact that for some specific values of $m$, $N$ and FER, the layers sometimes work better than for the neighboring $N$ values.
+Moreover, in the region of very small $N$ the values of $m$ are also very small.
+For a smaller $m$, the bound is looser, which makes the bound decrease with $N$, when $N$ is small; although with larger $N$ the maximum achievable code rate is expected to increase.
+The discrete steps in the change of the bound with $N$ are caused by the switching of the optimal layers.

+The described above effects take place in the LO-CVB for the other channel models as well; similar explanations apply for the results given for the other channel models below.